 What surprised you the most about becoming a dad?

 Honestly, how fearful I am about something happening to my wife.
 I wouldn’t survive without my wife, and now I am greatly more aware of this and think about it often.
 My wife tells me I am crazy, but honestly, I would not survive without her.
 She is always one step ahead.
-For example, if the baby starts crying, she already has the bottle out and is feeding him before I can even realize that he is crying.
+For example, if the baby starts crying, she already has the bottle out and is feeding him before I realize he is crying.
 It blows my mind.

 All the emotions I have felt since she arrived.
 I mean, I felt immense love like I’d never felt before, and that is still there.
 But there were a few days I was just down about the drastic change that has occurred in our life.
 I love this baby girl so much but was still mourning what our life looked like before, just as simple as going to get dinner real quick on a Friday night.
 I didn’t expect to have those emotions as well.
-My wife reassured me that they’re completely normal.
+My wife reassured me that they were completely normal.
 But it still makes me feel bad about feeling that way because we have a healthy, beautiful baby girl.

 What advice would you give to other first-time dads?